 Problems associated with being hypothyroid

-Sadly, the longer patients are hypothyroid, the more problems they end up having.
-This can be also true with being on the worst way to treat hypothyroidism: T4-only medications like Synthroid or Levothyroxine, the more problems they end up having, we have observed in each other.
+Sadly, the longer patients are hypothyroid without treatment, or being on a poor treatment with T4-only medications like Synthroid or Levothyroxine , the more problems they end up having, we have observed in each other.
 It’s individual which of the below will happen in a hypothyroid state.

 - high cortisol (due to the body being alarmed at one’s hypothyroid state)